DefensiveCyber/prism/README.md

 # PRISM
 **Pattern Recognition & Intelligent Structure Mining**

-A Tier 2 production log classification engine.
+A production log classification engine.
 PRISM ingests raw log files, identifies their sourcetype using a signature engine, routes them into landing zones for Cribl pickup, and provides AI-powered analysis via the Lens module.